BerkeleyLab/assert/README.md

 2. Produce output in `pure` procedures for debugging purposes.

 ### Enforcing programming contracts
+Programming can be thought of as requirements for correct execution of a procedure and assurances for the result of correct execution.
+The requirements and assurances might be constraints of three kinds:

-1. Preconditions (requirements): `logical` expressions that must evaluate to `.true.` when a procedure starts execution,
+1. **Preconditions (requirements):** `logical` expressions that must evaluate to `.true.` when a procedure starts execution,
-2. Postconditions (assurances): expressions that must evaluate to `.false.`
+2. **Postconditions (assurances):** expressions that must evaluate to `.true.` when a procedure finishes execution, and
-3. Invariants: universal pre- and postconditions that must always be true when all procedures in a class or package start or finish executing.
+3. **Invariants:** universal pre- and postconditions that must always be true when all procedures in a class start or finish executing.

+The [examples/README.md] file shows examples of writing constraints in notes on class diagrams using the formal syntax of the Object Constraint Language ([OCL]).

 Downloading, Building, and Running Examples
 -------------------------------------------